 Sometimes you need to go to the edge of the continent and see absolute vastness on the horizon.
 Feed your skin cells with humidity, and walk through a forest with ferns and soft dirt.
 The Oregon coast is particularly striking, with dramatic rocky formations, and quickly changing weather.
 Our dog Emma, now 14 and on her 14th life, sprinted around the open sandy beaches.
 Mack sniffed the tide pools and watched the gulls.
 We explored the coastal forest, fished sketchy creeks filled with tiny trout.
 The fog rolled in and burned off in a mysterious rhythm.
 The wind blew.
 Waves crashed at a frequency that was heard and felt.

-I posted many photos on Instagram, but here are a selection of pinhole photographs from the weekend.
+I posted many photos on Instagram, but here is a selection of pinhole photographs from the weekend.
 Still getting the hang of it, but excited by the accidental results.